Family and Children

 What happens if I must be deployed and I have custody of my child most, if not all, of the time?

-Changes can be made and finalized while the military parent is away, but only if the deployed parent also agrees with it.
+Changes may be made and finalized while the military parent is away, but only if the deployed parent also agrees with it.

 What happens if a temporary order was put in place and I return from active duty?